gotaloha/fed-static-site-starter/README.md

 - Remove the `dist` folder: `npm run clean`

 ### Setting up Deploy to FTP
+**Be certain to follow steps 1-4 or you risk exposing your FTP credentials to the public!**

+1. First open `.gitignore` located at the root of this repo
-- First open `.gitignore` and after node_modules add a new line and then add `deploy.js`
+2. After `node_modules` add a new line and then add `deploy.js`
-- Commit, stage, and push this file to git
+3. Commit, stage, and push this file to git
-- In a terminal, execute: `git rm --cached deploy.js`
+4. In a terminal, execute: `git rm --cached deploy.js`
+5. Open `deploy.js` and follow the comments to add your personal FTP credentials
+6. In a terminal, execute the following command to deploy `npm run deploy`

 ### Quick start guides:
 - [Documentation](docs/README.md)